cunkin375/avl-tree-notes/README.md

-# Notes on C AVL trees and abstracted C++ implementation.
+# Notes on C AVL trees and abstracted C++ implementation